juremartinic02/flight-finder-app/README.md

 ### Backend

-1. Navigate to \backend
+1. Navigate to /backend
 2. Run the Spring Boot app (e.g., via your IDE or \./mvnw spring-boot:run\)

 ### Frontend

-1. Navigate to \ffrontend
+1. Navigate to /frontend
 2. Run \npm install\ (if you haven’t already)
 3. Run \npm run dev\ to start the React development server